titaniumnetwork-dev/Proxy-Dispenser/README.md

 - Run `pnpm start` to start the bot.

-- Run `pnpm run dev` to automatically refresh.
+- Run `pnpm run dev` to automatically refresh the bot when a file is changed.

-An invite link will be generated in the terminal.
+An invite link will be generated in the console.

 ## Config

-Todo
+First rename `config.example.json` to `config.json`.

+Set `serverID` to the ID of the server you are using.

+Set `theme` to a hex color of your choice.

+Set `limit` to the allowed proxies per month.

+Set `reportsID` to the ID of a channel that will recieve reports.
+Leave blank to disable reports.

 ## Commands

-Todo
+`/docs` => Sends docs link

+`/panel` => Sends proxy panel

+### Context Menu

+`User > Apps > Reset` => Reset user limit